ekanshsinghal/se-hw2-fall22/CONTRIBUTING.md

 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 People *love* thorough bug reports.
 I'm not even kidding.

-## Use a Consistent Coding Style
-I'm again borrowing these from [Facebook's Guidelines](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)

-* 2 spaces for indentation rather than tabs
-* You can try running `npm run lint` for style unification

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.